itlab-vision/dl-benchmark/src/quantization/nncf/README.md

 Required arguments:

-- `-c / --config` is a path to the file containing information about quantization process in `xml` format.
-Template of the config located in `config_template.xml` file.
+- `-c / --config` is a path to the file containing information about quantization process in the xml-format.
+Template of the configuration file located in `config_template.xml`.

 Description of parameters:

-`Model` contains information about model to be quantized:
+`Model` contains information about the model to be quantized:
 - `ModelName` is a name of the model.
 - `ModelPath` is a path to the model in `.onnx`, `.xml` or `saved_model` formats.
 - `WeightsPath` is a path to weights in `.bin` format.